janpaulpl/janpaulpl.github.io/index.md

 > Interested in any of my ongoing research, past projects, or research philosophy?
 [Feel free to reach out](mailto:research@janpaul.pl)!
 I am also an active SIGPLAN community member, so you can probably catch me at any of the big-four SIGPLAN conferences.

 ## And some "lesser" projects:
 <u>Plausibilistic type systems</u>: Qualitative notion of probabilistic type systems (such as [PReST](https://dl.acm.org/doi/10.1145/3729317)) using [Halpern's plausibility measures](https://www.cs.cornell.edu/home/halpern/papers/plaus.pdf) for a more generalized belief model enriched with default reasoning.
-Started playing around with this idea with [Sound Default-Typed Scheme](https://conf.researchr.org/home/icfp-splash-2025/scheme-2025).
+Started playing around with this idea via [Sound Default-Typed Scheme](https://conf.researchr.org/home/icfp-splash-2025/scheme-2025).

 # Community
 I'm a member of the [Audio/Video team](https://www.sigplan.org/AV) for [SIGPLAN conferences](https://www.sigplan.org/Conferences/).
 While this is just volunteering work, we've come to put a considerable amount of time and effort into making conferences run as smoothly as possible!
 Feel free check out [SIGPLAN's official YouTube Channel](https://www.youtube.com/@acmsigplan) if you're interested in some *cool* PL videos.